Short on time? Here’s the fastest VPN in 2023:

 Bottom Line

 CyberGhost VPN provides fast gaming with its dedicated gaming servers.
-It also has a massive server network, so you don’t risk connecting to servers that are overcrowded.
+It also has a massive server network, so you can connect to many server locations around the world.
 You also get great security features and automation options that let you connect to the fastest servers instantly.
 CyberGhost VPN has a 45-day money-back guarantee for long-term plans.

 Read our full CyberGhost VPN review